-This example examines a turbulent flow in a nozzle injection tube.
-At the main inlet, either a block profile or a power 1/7 profile is imposed as a Dirchlet velocity boundary condition, whereas at the outlet a Dirichlet pressure condition is set by p=0 (i.e. rho=1).
-The example shows the usage of turbulence models.
+Figure 11.1 illustrates the geometry and the nozzle's size as a function of the characteristic length charL.
+The nozzle consists of two circular cylinders.
+The inflow (red) is located left in the inletCylinder.
+The outflow (green) is at the right end of the injectionTube.
+At the main inlet, either a block profile or a power 1/7 profile is imposed as a Dirichlet velocity boundary condition, whereas at the outlet a Dirichlet pressure condition is set by p=0 (i.e. rho=1).